 Tim Jones is a fiction writer, poet, and editor.
 He is the author of two collections of short fiction, three collections of poetry, and one novel.
-He was also co-editor of Voyagers: Science Fiction Poetry from New Zealand (2009) with Mark Pirie.
-Voyagers won "Best Collected Work" in the 2010 Sir Julius Vogel Awards, and in the same year, Tim Jones won the NZSA Janet Frame Memorial Award for Literature.
-He is available to visit schools as part of the Writers in Schools programme.
+He was co-editor of Voyagers: Science Fiction Poetry from New Zealand (2009) with Mark Pirie.
+Voyagers won 'Best Collected Work' in the 2010 Sir Julius Vogel Awards, and in the same year, Tim Jones won the NZSA Janet Frame Memorial Award for Literature.
+The Stars Like Sand: Australian Speculative Poetry was published in 2014 and is co-edited by Jones and P.S.
+Cottier.
+Tim Jones is available to visit schools as part of the Writers in Schools programme.

 Place of residence: Wellington